mighty-gerbils/gerbil/doc/r7rs.md

 - The `delay-force` special from `(scheme base)` is not implemented.

-- The `cond-expand` special form does not understand `library` features.

 - The `#true` and `#false` datums are not recognized by the reader.

 - The reader doesn't accept shared structures by default, as cycles are not currently supported in syntax objects.
-You can enable it on a per-port basis with a custom readtable, but be advised that the repl will loop when given a recursive shared structure as syntax input.
+You can enable it on a per-port basis with a custom readtable, but be advised that the repl will loop when given an cyclic structure as syntax input.

 - `equal?` is the default `equal?` from Gerbil/Gambit, which doesn't do sharing check and may not terminate in infinite recursive structures.
-There is a separate implementation `equal-shared?` exported by `(std misc shared)` that terminates in recursive structures albeit at the cost of performance degradation.
+There is a separate implementation `equal-shared?` exported by `(std misc shared)` that terminates in cyclic structures albeit at the cost of performance degradation.